bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 * adding a Xamarin app to Bitrise
 * testing the app
 * deploying the app

 ## Before you start

+Before adding a Xamarin app on Bitrise, you need to prepare your Xamarin solution file.
+Bitrise detects the solution file and all the available solution configurations present in it.

+A Xamarin solution file can contain multiple projects.
+Your solution configuration determines which projects (_solution items_) should be built and what project configuration type should the build use.

-Bitrise detects your Xamarin solution file.
-The solution file will have to contain all the solution configuration/solution platform combinations that you wish to build on Bitrise.
+The solution file will have to contain all the solution configurations that you wish to build on Bitrise.
 [Set up your solution configurations in Visual Studio](https://docs.microsoft.com/en-us/appcenter/build/xamarin/ios/solution-configuration-mappings).
+Also, make sure that a solution configuration you wish to build on a given solution platform is compatible with that platform.

-{% include message_box.html type="example" title="Solution configuration example" content="If your solution file contains an Android and an iOS project but you only want Bitrise to build one of them, set up a solution configuration in Visual Studio that only builds one and use that configuration on Bitrise. "%}
+{% include message_box.html type="example" title="Solution configuration example" content="For example, if your solution file contains an Android and an iOS project but you only want Bitrise to build the Android project, set up a solution configuration in Visual Studio that only builds the Android project and use that configuration on Bitrise.
+Use the appropriate solution platform for that configuration: for example, if you only build an Android project, do not set iPhone as your solution platform."%}

 ## Adding a Xamarin app